-Income tax payments for the six months ended June 30, 2007 were \$1.0 million.
+Income tax payments for the nine months ended September 30, 2007 were \$1.5 million.
 During the year ended December 31, 2006, we fully utilized our U.S. Net Operating Loss ("NOL") carryforward.
 As a result, in 2006 we began making federal income tax payments for the tax year ended December 31, 2006.
-As of June 30, 2007, we have made estimated federal income tax payments that exceed our estimated tax liability by \$75,000.
-This \$75,000 overpayment is included in prepaid expenses on our consolidated balance sheets at June 30, 2007.
+As of September 30, 2007, we have estimated our federal income tax liability to be \$184,642.
 Prior to 2006, federal income tax payments were limited to alternative minimum tax payments.
 Depending on our levels of income in future periods, our cash flow from operations will be negatively impacted by increased tax payments over prior periods.
 As of December 31, 2006, we had a North Carolina NOL carryforward of approximately \$4.4 million, which expires between 2012 and 2015.
 As of December 31, 2006, we also had a \$4.1 million NOL carryforward in Hong Kong that can be carried forward indefinitely and \$451,000 of a NOL carryforward in China that begins expiring in 2008.

-Periodically, the Company sells jewels to customers on "memo" terms.
+Periodically, we sell jewels to customers on "memo" terms.
 For shipments on "memo" terms, the customer assumes the risk of loss and has an absolute right of return for a specified period.
-The Company does not recognize revenue on these transactions until the earlier of (1) the customer informing the Company that they will keep the jewels or (2) the expiration of the memo period.
-Any jewels shipped to our customers on "memo" terms are classified as inventory on consignment on the Company's consolidated balance sheets.
-The \$1.9 million of inventory on consignment at June 30, 2007 represents potential revenue of approximately \$6.9 million and potential gross profit of approximately \$5.0 million based on the average cost per carat of inventory at June 30, 2007.
+We do not recognize revenue on these transactions until the earlier of (1) the customer informing us that they will keep the jewels or (2) the expiration of the memo period.
+Any jewels shipped to our customers on "memo" terms are classified as inventory on consignment on our consolidated balance sheets.
+The \$2.0 million of inventory on consignment at September 30, 2007 represents potential revenue of approximately \$6.7 million and potential gross profit of approximately \$4.7 million based on the average cost per carat of inventory at September 30, 2007.